jsalvasoler/jsalvasoler/README.md

 - 📫 How to reach me **jsalvasoler@hotmail.com**

 - 🗄️ On my GitHub you can find the repositories of my personal and university projects, including:
+   - An implementation of AlphaZero for Connect 4
    - Reinforcement Learning for racetrack curve optimization
    - Groups and projects optimizer
    - k-MST through MILP Optimization